Last updated on March 10, 2026

 A 2-drop that gives you and your team ward 1 (effectively) isn’t unbeatable, but it’s certainly annoying for any player attempting to us spot removal to deal with your creatures.
 The exciting part of Unsettled Mariner is that it’s a changeling.
 Working with any typal synergies gives this card a nice boost in value and all the better to cheat into play with Aether Vial.

 Alternate win conditions are excellent Magic design, offering players a ton of creative outlets for deck building.
 Azor's Elocutors takes a few turns to get rolling, but there are plenty of ways to speed that up.
-You can take extra upkeeps with Paradox Haze or Sphinx of the Second Sun or proliferate your filibuster counters with spells like Experimental Augury and Inexorable Tide.
+You can take extra upkeeps by enchanting yourself with Paradox Haze, or with Sphinx of the Second Sun, or proliferate your filibuster counters with spells like Experimental Augury and Inexorable Tide.

-Dennick, Pious Apprentice has helped the curve of Esper Legends in Standard but is a stout creature.
-An overstatted human with lifelink and mild stax means lots of typal decks want it on turn 2.
+Dennick, Pious Apprentice is an overstatted human with lifelink, and mild stax means lots of typal decks want it on turn 2.
 When it dies, Dennick, Pious Apparition gives you a bunch of extra card advantage.

 Dovescape is a delightful build-around that can do a lot of damage to opposing decks that aren’t ready for it.
 It’s especially strong when paired with cards like Benevolent Geist and Taigam, Ojutai Master that protect your noncreature spells from being countered, giving you the spell and the doves.

-Geist of Saint Traft poses a devastating threat to decks that are unprepared or unable to block it.
-Hexproof makes it pretty safe to suit this card up with evasive auras like Spirit Mantle or Aqueous Form so you can make plenty of Angel tokens.
+Geist of Saint Traft poses a devastating threat to decks that are unprepared for it.
+Hexproof makes it pretty safe to suit this card up with evasive auras like Spirit Mantle or Aqueous Form so you can make plenty of angel tokens.

 Reflector Mage was quite the problem child when Collected Company was still in Standard, but it’s still a strong bounce card.
 There are plenty of Man-o'-War variants, but preventing your opponent from recasting the spell for a turn is a huge tempo play.
 It’s especially powerful against commanders, buying you plenty of time to find a real answer.

-Dragonlord Ojutai provides control decks with a finisher that’s hard to interact with.
+Dragonlord Ojutai from Dragons of Tarkir provides control decks with a finisher that’s hard to interact with.
 Conditional hexproof is far more interesting than the unconditional version.
 Ojutai provides solid card advantage; getting the best one of three is significantly more powerful than drawing a random card off the top.
 If you get this into play and protect it, victory is rarely more than a few turns out.

 High Alert has very narrow applications, but it’s a vital piece of decks that want this effect.
 Namely, defender decks that are often best utilized as Bant lists.
 Allowing your creatures to deal damage off toughness rather than power is great with defenders and other creatures with large butts, like Giant Ox.